 The Portage Bridge is a major commuter route over the Ottawa River for interprovincial travel between Ontario and Quebec (Ottawa and Gatineau).
-On average, the bridge carries approximately 40,000 vehicles a day, with a posted speed of 50 km/h.
-Over 300,000 cyclists per year use the bridge’s cycling lanes, with the number of cyclists increasing by 4 percent each year.
+On average, the bridge carries approximately 40,000 vehicles a day, with a posted speed of 60 km/h.
+The bridge’s cycling lanes are used by over 300,000 cyclists per year, with the number of cyclists increasing by 4 percent each year.

-In order to respect the budgetary envelope for this major rehabilitation project, and minimize the construction impact on traffic, we will implement the project in two stages.
+In order to respect the budgetary envelope for this major rehabilitation project and minimize the construction impact on traffic, we now plan to implement the project in two stages.

 During the development of the project plan, we took the opportunity to ask the public, stakeholders and interest groups to provide feedback on proposed options to improve the bridge’s cycle track.
 The option chosen by the NCC’s Board of Directors in April 2018 is the preferred and recommended option for implementation, according to the results of the public consultation and the expert analysis undertaken in winter 2018.

 The work on the Portage Bridge will affect traffic in 2018 and 2019.
 We are now in the process of developing a traffic management strategy for those who use the Portage Bridge.
 To ensure safe operations for all, from beginning to end, we will proactively announce lane closures, construction schedules, work progress and all impacts, through our communications channels and social media platforms.